Skip to cookie consent Skip to main content

 Mass General Cancer Center

 If you find a lump or bump, you can ask yourself several questions.
-The answers will help you assess the situation and may help a health care provider determine next steps.
+The answers will help you assess the situation and may help a health care provider determine next steps in deciding if it’s a cyst vs. tumor.

 • Where is it on your body?